Kim Hyung-jun: Philanthropy

 Kim is active in promoting and campaigning for humanity.
-He also donates to share his achievements to the people in need.

 In 2011, Kim donated three tons of rice to the Seoul Youth Center and gave presents to the families in need.
 It became an annual event as he donated three tons of rice to 2012 7th Annual Love Santa Claus Celebration in the same center once again.
-He even dressed up as Santa Claus on December 21 to give rice and presents to the needy.
-In 2013, however, he did not have a chance to personally attend because of his busy schedule.
+He dressed up as Santa Claus on December 21 to give rice and presents; In 2013, however, he did not have a chance to personally attend because of his busy schedule.
 Nevertheless, he prepared a video message and donated two tons of rice and presents for low-income children.

 In 2012, he joined If Love Earth, take Action campaign by Wisdomforfuture, in which they promote taking action to save the Earth.
 Other notable artists include BAP and Rainbow.

-In 2013, Kim became the Seoul Representative for Donation Exercise Equipment for Children charitable event that took place on January 24.
-He also became the Korean Representative during the SPD Charity Show 2013, which was held to help those with physical disabilities.
+He became the Korean Representative during the SPD Charity Show 2013, which was held to help those with physical disabilities.
 Stars from across Asia took part to raise funds through their performances and all proceeds were donated to Singapore's Society for the Physically Disabled (SPD).
-Moreover, he promoted the campaign in PuppyMam Dog Station magazine for adopting a pet instead of buying one.
+He promoted a campaign in PuppyMam Dog Station magazine for adopting a pet instead of buying one.

 In 2014, Kim did the Ice Bucket Challenge, an activity involving dumping a bucket of ice water on one's head or donating to the ALS Association in the United States.